legault/emacs/README.md

 ## Customizing your experience

-The second strength of Emacs is its customizability.
+Another strength of Emacs is its customizability.
 Usually the first thing people customize is the initialization file `init.el` (sometimes called the "dot" file), which exists in various forms across platforms.

 In Linux, this file is usually found in the folder ~/.emacs.d.